 Moths are often overlooked and under appreciated.
 In the Discovery Zone you will find out just how beautiful moths can be.
 Some moths are even more colourful than butterflies!

-Take a close look at the cocoons hanging from the trees, you may even see a freshly emerged atlas moth.
+Take a close look at the cocoons hanging in the display cabinets, you may even see a freshly emerged atlas moth.
 The tips of the atlas moth wings resemble the head of a snake.
 The atlas moth will trick any potential predators into thinking it's a snake by quivering it's wing tips at it!

 As you leave the Discovery Zone don't miss the Emerging Case as this is where you will discover row upon row of beautiful pupae, hanging like jewels from wooden rods.

-The pupa is imported each week in their thousands from butterfly farmers in the tropics.
-We collect it every Monday from Heathrow airport in the Butterfly Farm van.
-It is only after each individual pupa has been unpacked and checked for quality that we carefully glue the pupae onto wooden rods, these are then placed in rows within the Emerging Case.
+The pupae is imported each week in their thousands from butterfly farmers in the tropics.
+The pupae arrives every Tuesday from Heathrow airport.
+It is only after each individual pupa has been unpacked and checked for quality that we carefully glue the pupae onto wooden rods.
+These are then placed in rows within the Emerging Case.

 Citrus Swallowtail Caterpillar